Skip to main content

 Image from Rembrandt's Amsterdam Experience

-Step back 350 years in time at the spectacular 5D Rembrandt’s Amsterdam and take a journey through the life of Amsterdam's most famous painter.
+Step back 350 years in time at the spectacular 5D Rembrandt’s Amsterdam Experience and journey through the life of Amsterdam's most famous painter.
 Enter the studio, where you’ll meet Rembrandt, his mistress Hendrickje, his son Titus and his daughter Cornelia.
 Eager to discover more?
 There’s also a walking tour that guides you through Rembrandt’s Amsterdam.

 Debate politics at De Balie